Authentication in Cassandra drivers

 Proxy login and execution

-Proxy login allows users to authenticate using a fixed set of authentication credentials but allow authorization of resources based on another user role.
-To use proxy login, see the documentation for the individual drivers.
+DSE and HCD support proxy login, which allows users and applications to authenticate using a fixed set of authentication credentials that allow authorization of resources based on another user role.

 References for proxy authentication